 Chief Inspector of Hospitals and Interim Chief Inspector of Primary Medical Services

 Our inspection team

 Our inspection team was led by a CQC lead inspector.
-The team included a CQC GP specialist adviser.
+The team included a GP specialist advisor who spoke with staff and completed clinical records reviews.